Kentaro309/Kentaro309/VertexEnigma-Unity/README.md

 ---

-## 🧩 Overview
+## Overview

-This project is a fully functional multiplayer escape game with:
+This project is a multiplayer escape game with:
 - Modular player-object interaction (pick-up, inspect, sort)
 - Dynamic room state system that unlocks story as players progress
 - Collision handling with layer-based filtering